blanfried/Osows/content/english/planpolicy.md

 If you decide to cancel your subscription before the end of the annual billing cycle, you will receive our services until said billing cycle ends.
 For the following billing cycle, you will no longer be charged and the services previously purchased from Osows will cease.
 If you have questions regarding the status of the website purchased from us after your subscription ends, see our [Plan Policy](../planpolicy/) page for more details.

-If you have purchased the Professionally Coded Website on the monthly billing cycle, you are not allowed to cancel until the end of approximately one year of monthly billing cycles.
+If you have purchased the Osows Website on the monthly billing cycle, you are not allowed to cancel until the end of approximately one year of monthly billing cycles.
 This is because the cost of the website is the accumulation of one year's worth of monthly payments.
 If you decide to cancel, please contact us and we will tell you the date your subscription will end and when our services will cease (i.e. after one full year (12 months) of billing cycles have been completed).

 ---